makerdao/community/contributing/style-guide.md

 ### Complex Topics

-- Include parameters for reference
+- Include parameters for reference:

   | CDP Settings              | Value |
   | ------------------------- | ----- |
   | MKR Price via Oracle Feed | 100   |
   | ETH Price via Oracle Feed | 200   |

-- Provide an easy-to-follow example or a user story
+- Provide a user story or an easy-to-follow example.
-- Add example formulas where they further the discussion and/or for advanced topics
+- Add example formulas for advanced topics and/or if they further discussion.

 ### Sample Values

 - Use the same values for system Globals and Risk Parameters in all examples.
-This lowers the cognitive load required to parse the numbers
+This lowers the cognitive load required to parse numbers.
-- These are the defaults, copy and paste from here:
+- These are the default values.
+Copy and paste from below:

   | CDP Settings                  | Value |
   | ----------------------------- | ----- |